subtopic 2.3: Biogeochemical cycles

 - CO₂ from the atmosphere dissolves in seawater, forming carbonic acid (H₂CO₃).

-- The dissolved CO₂ can further dissociate into bicarbonate (HCO₃⁻) and carbonate ions (CO₃²⁻), which are more stable forms of inorganic carbon in seawater.
+- Dissolved CO₂ converts into stable bicarbonate (HCO₃⁻) and carbonate ions (CO₃²⁻) in seawater.

 - Biological Uptake: